ane/ane.github.io/_drafts/half-stack-web-frameworks.md

 So, to put this argument into a more cogent form, I'll summarize them below.

-**Not enough emphasis is placed in making the tooling stack usable.** Why doesn't anyone integrate dependency management, module bundling and task running under the same program?
+**Lack of emphasis on usability, a myopic focus on adding features.** Why doesn't anyone integrate dependency management, module bundling and task running under the same program?
 Why do we have to use three different programs that are getting replaced every year?
 Tool "monoliths" like SBT may be ugly in parts, but they can do package management, compilation, debugging, testing -- even if it's DSL is garish and confusing, still, once you're familiar with it, you don't have to master six other horrifying DSLs.
 Just one.

-**People chase innovations in the stack with little care about their impact on maintainability.** Babel lets us write JS in eleventy different dialects.
+**Chasing novelty with little care about its impact on maintainability.** Babel lets us write JS in eleventy different dialects.
 While that is a cool thing in itself, it a horror show for developers.
 You ask, who wouldn't want to use `await`, or ES6 classes?
 Well, how about the person who doesn't want to *learn how to use Babel*?